-This bill amends the Michigan Insurance Code of 1956 by adding a new section, 3406ss, which mandates that insurers providing health insurance policies in the state must cover group prenatal care services.
-The bill defines "group prenatal care services" as a series of prenatal visits conducted in a group setting, utilizing an evidence-based model.
-These services may include health assessments, social and clinical support, and educational activities within a family-centered environment, promoting peer-to-peer interaction among pregnant individuals.
+The bill amends the Michigan Insurance Code of 1956 by adding a new section, 3406ss, which mandates that insurers providing health insurance policies in the state must cover group prenatal care services.
+This coverage is defined as a series of prenatal care visits conducted in a group setting, utilizing an evidence-based model.
+The services may include health assessments, social and clinical support, and educational activities within a family-centered environment, promoting peer-to-peer interaction among pregnant individuals.

 As Passed by the Senate: 500.100, 500.8302